Brandman at a Glance

 Unique to Brandman University is the Brandman iDEAL, Instructional Design for Engaged Adult Learning.
 This innovative model of instruction blends the best practices of teaching, curriculum design and the latest technologies to give students a competitive edge in today’s technology-driven, networked world.
 Brandman University is the only university that has redesigned every class at every campus in response to the US Department of Education’s 2009 research on the most effective instructional delivery methods for adult students.

 Brandman University’s leadership is solely dedicated to the University’s mission to provide students with a dynamic education based on excellence and flexibility that creates lasting value and relevance for evolving careers.
-The University is under the direction of the Chancellor of Brandman University, the Executive Vice Chancellor of Academic Affairs/Provost, the Executive Vice Chancellor of Enrollment and Student Affairs, the Executive Vice Chancellor of Finance and Administration/CFO, the Executive Vice Chancellor of Marketing/CMO, the Executive Vice Chancellor of Advancement and Special Projects, the Vice Chancellor of Strategic Initiatives, and the Vice Chancellor of Information Technology/CIO.
+The University is under the direction of the Chancellor of Brandman University, the Executive Vice Chancellor of Academic Affairs/Provost, the Executive Vice Chancellor of Enrollment and Student Affairs, the Executive Vice Chancellor of Finance and Administration/CFO, the Executive Vice Chancellor of Marketing/CMO, and the Executive Vice Chancellor of Advancement and Special Projects.
 This structure is designed to best meet the needs of students and the local communities served by Brandman University.

 Since 2009, Brandman University stands as a separate, WSCUC-accredited university within the Chapman University System.
 Our dedicated focus on the adult student allows for innovative education delivery approaches and greater diversity of degrees and credentials offered both online and on campus.
 As a part of the Chapman University System, students are confident they will experience the same quality of instruction and distinction that has been synonymous with Chapman University since its founding in 1861.